1. Make school visits an expectation

 - Listening to pupils read (primary)

-- Attending whole-school assemblies and awards assemblies or, for a link governor, subject-specific assemblies
+- Attending whole-school assemblies and awards assemblies or, for link governors, subject-specific assemblies

 - Attending school productions

-- Make sure governors are available beforehand for opportunities to chat with students and the leadership team
+- Check governors are available beforehand to chat with pupils and the SLT

 - Festive events, e.g. the Christmas fair

-- INSET days/focus weeks, e.g. anti-bullying week or art week
+- INSET days or focus weeks, e.g. anti-bullying week or art week

-- This might include helping children with projects in the classroom
+- This might include helping children with classroom projects

-- Governors can walk around and talk to parents and staff
+- Governors can walk around school talking to parents/carers and staff

-- If you’re in a secondary school, you might want a governors' table where parents can come and chat about any concerns
+- Have a governors' table where parents/carers can chat about any concerns

 Lack of confidence?
 Consider:

-- Making sure they have our how-to guide so they feel more prepared
+- Giving them our how-to guide so they feel more prepared

 Lack of time?
 Consider:

-- Changing their link governor role if they can’t get in to monitor their subject.
-Give them something else to observe and monitor
+- Changing their link governor role if they can’t get in to school to monitor their subject

 If you’ve tried everything

-Have a 1-to-1 meeting about whether being a governor is right for them.
-Explain how important visits are as part of the role, and that without visits the board can’t do its job properly.
+Have a 1-to-1 meeting to discuss whether being a governor is right for them.